What are centipedes?

-Centipedes are those leggy, worm-like pests that find their way into our homes and outbuildings on a regular basis.
+Centipedes are those leggy, worm-like pests that find their way into our Washington homes and outbuildings on a regular basis.
 The centipede’s less-than-friendly appearance causes most to be wary of these pests.

 Centipedes have an elongated, segmented, flattened body with one pair of legs extending from each body segment.
 Most centipedes grow to between 1 and 1 ½ inches in length, but some, depending on the species are able to grow much larger.

 Other physical features of a centipede include the body having a yellowish-gray or brown color, a pair of long antennae, and the first pair of legs ending in sharp claws.
 They use their specialized claws to capture and inject venom into prey.

 Centipedes are a type of predator.
 They hunt and feed on other living things, like insects.
 If your yard or home is a place where large amounts of insects live, you will likely have problems with centipedes and other predatory pests.

 Centipedes live inside and outside of our homes in areas that meet their high moisture needs.
 These pests live in or under damp soil, mulch, woodpiles, rocks, landscaping ties, and other landscaping materials.
 They are also found under trash cans, recycling bins, and plant pots.